jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 Run `blkid` to identify the UUID of the new filesystem.
-Using the UUID is the **only** reliable way to ensure a clean mount in between boots on a linux virtual machine.
+Using the UUID is the **only** reliable way to ensure a clean mount in between boots on a Linux virtual machine.
 Identify the UUID of the new filesystem.

 ```bash {2}{numberLines: true}{outputLines: 2-10}
 sudo blkid